Rotorua schools shut for strike day as teachers and principals picket

-Rotorua primary and secondary school teachers will line the footpaths this morning as part of an unprecedented joint strike.
+Rotorua primary and secondary school teachers are lining the footpaths this morning as part of an unprecedented joint strike.

+About 150 chanting teachers are armed with placards on Te Ngae Rd, while about 200 people are protesting on the Old Taupo Rd/Pukuatua St intersection.
+Cars are tooting as they pass.

 About 81 per cent of schools in the Bay of Plenty have shut today for the strike, affecting 55,043 students in the region.